Strongich/LEVER/README.md

 The script will:
 - Process states from `states_f/` folder (both `gold` and `path` policies)
+- **Data Processing**: Currently processes only 10% of available seeds from `states_f/`, and for each selected seed, creates 3 policy snapshots at different training stages: 20%, 60%, and 100% of training progress
 - Train successor models for each policy
 - Add policies to the Faiss database with metadata (including Q-tables)
 - Train and save the reward regressor model